 West Nile Virus

 West Nile virus (WNV) is transmitted by Culex mosquitoes and can cause West Nile fever or, in severe cases, West Nile encephalitis or meningitis.
+In rare cases, WNV can cause serious neurological illness, such as encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes surrounding the brain and spinal cord).
 Most people infected with WNV do not develop any symptoms, but about 20% develop West Nile fever, which includes fever, headache, fatigue, and body aches.
-In rare cases, WNV can cause serious neurological illness, such as encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes surrounding the brain and spinal cord).
 West Nile virus is found in many parts of the world, including North America, Europe, and Africa.

 Other Mosquito-Borne Diseases

 In addition to malaria, dengue fever, Zika virus, and West Nile virus, mosquitoes also transmit other diseases, such as chikungunya, yellow fever, lymphatic filariasis, and Japanese encephalitis.
-Each of these diseases has its own unique characteristics and health impacts, contributing to the overall burden of mosquito-borne illnesses worldwide.
+In practice, each of these diseases has its own unique characteristics and health impacts, contributing to the overall burden of mosquito-borne illnesses worldwide.
 The geographical distribution of these diseases varies depending on the mosquito species present and the prevalence of the pathogens they carry.

 Trends and Latest Developments in Mosquito Control